mindyng/mindyng.github.io/_posts/2021-01-03-new-year-new-goals.md

 # Here are my 2021 goals:

-1)Be Optimistic
+1. Be Optimistic
-2)Have Vision
+1. Have Vision
-3)Have Accountability (thanks, mentors!)
+1. Have Accountability (thanks, mentors!)
-4)Have Passion with What I Do
+1. Have Passion with What I Do
-5)Conquer tech assessment stage!
+1. Conquer tech assessment stage!
-6)Reach goals through with G R I T
+1. Reach goals through with G R I T